2022 Festival and Event Management Online Course

 Throughout the course, you will develop a business plan tailored to your event, laying out the roadmap for your event to adapt and succeed.

-Considering the financial pressure caused by the COVID-19 pandemic, the Tourism Center is offering a special early bird rate to the Fall 2022 class: Register by Sep 16, and you will get $150 off, equivalent of 25% off, the regular registration fee.
+This year, the Tourism Center is offering a special early bird rate: Register by Sep 15, and you will get $150 off, equivalent of 25% off, the regular registration fee.

 Six Continuing Education Credits (CEUs) are available to those completing the full course.